k3ssen/GeneratorBundle/README.md

     - Read existing entities and interactively add/edit/remove properties.
 * Generate CRUD based on entities, including:
     - Controller (optionally use subdirectories)
+    - AbstractController (generated once to be used by Controllers)
     - Template (twig) files
     - Form
     - Voter (optional)
+    - AbstractVoter (generated once to be used by Voters)
+    - Datatable (optional)
+    - AbstractDatatable (generated once to be used by Datatables)

 This bundle is highly customizable:
+- Files are generated through twig files, which you can override by using identical files in `/templates/bundles/GeneratorBundle/...`.
+    - To make things simpler, you can use the command `generate:templates` to have this done automatically for you.
+    - By using the `meta_entity` and `generate_options` parameters in twig you'll have lots of options to make your files perfectly suited for your application.
 - Enable/disable questions that you do or don't need
 - Specify defaults
-- All files are generated through twig files, which you can override by using identical files in `/templates/bundles/GeneratorBundle/...` To make things simpler, you can use the command `generate:templates` to have this done automatically for you.
 - For complex usage, the bundle is built in a very extensible way, allowing you to override nearly everything independently.